 It’s wise to inspect your drone for damage before going out in the field to ensure that it’s ready and safe to fly.
+Make sure your compass is calibrated and also your GPS connectivity is working properly.

 Needed if you are using a DJI drone for your flight.
+Latest DroneDeploy app and supported devices can be found here

 For Firmware related questions, please see Upgrading Firmware on DJI on our Support site.